Structure and Naming

 • The name of test functions must start with lowercase test.

-The file ExampleTest.hpp
+The file ExampleTest.cpp

 #pragma once